heinzermch/heinzermch.github.io/_posts/2025-01-05-on-rlhf-dpo-and-ppo.md

 end for
 ```

-## Other

-Optimize a surrogate objective function using SGA (ascent instead of descent.
-Instead of one gradient update per sample, do minibatch epoch updates.
-Previous work Trust Region Policy Optimization (TRPO).

-Using NN that shares parameters between policy and value function.

-Use loss function that combines policy surrogate and value function error term

-PPO uses only first order optimization

-Note: Paper was written in a more general form, for length T trajectory segments.
-In case of LLMs we would only use T=1.
-We generate an answer and get a reward immediately.

-What does Actor Critic style mean?
-Actor is LLM and Critic the reward model.

-Can I add some code here to show an implementation?

-Concepts: Stochastic Gradient Ascent, Policy Gradient Methods, TRPO, conjugate gradient algorithm, variance-reduced advantage function estimators, learned state-value function V(s).

 # Direct Preference Optimization

-The goal of DPO is to replace the RLHF process with PPO by something simpler that does not require a reward model.
-This approach leverages a particular choice of reward modle parametrization to enable the extraction of the optimal policy in closed form, without an RL training loop.
+The goal of DPO is to replace the RLHF process that includes PPO by something simpler that does not require a reward model.
+This approach leverages a particular choice of reward model parametrization to enables the extraction of the optimal policy in closed form, without an RL training loop.

-The key insight is to replace the loss function over reward functions into a loss function over policies.
+The key insight is to replace the loss function over reward functions with a loss function over policies.
 The policy network will represent both the language model and the implicit reward.

 ## Deriving the DPO objective